Overview

 Frontend Architecture

-- TypeScript-based JupyterLab extension
+- TypeScript-based JupyterLab extension following JupyterLab 4.0+ patterns

-- Widget-based Firefox integration
+- Widget-based Firefox integration with lifecycle management

-- Error handling and user feedback
+- Error handling and user feedback systems

 Backend Architecture

-- Python-based server extension
+- Python-based multi-handler server extension

-- Resource isolation and cleanup
+- Cleanup Services: Resource management and process cleanup

 System Integration